Spahbed: In Georgia

-The institution of the Georgian rank spaspet, like its rough equivalent sparapet in neighboring Armenia, was designed under the influence of the Sasanian Persian spahbed, but differed in that it was a non-hereditary rank and included not only military but also civil functions.
+The institution of the Georgian rank spaspet, like its rough equivalent sparapet in neighboring Armenia, was designed under the influence of the Sasanian Persian spahbad, but differed in that it was a non-hereditary rank and included not only military but also civil functions.

 According to the medieval Georgian chronicles, the rank of spaspet was introduced by the first king P’arnavaz in the 3rd century BC.

 The office, in a variously modified manner, survived into medieval and early modern Georgia down to the Russian annexation early in the 19th century.